raimohanska/ourboard/YJS_CRDT_WIP.md

 Must-haves

--   Build: Jest fails with the lib0 imports
 -   Domain: Currently the initial text "Hello" or "Unnamed area" doesn't get synced in a new text/area.
 Also the JSON data stays in its initial state
 -   UI: Clean up CollaborativeTextView.
 Apply appropriate color etc.
 -   Undo buffer integration